Postgraduate Research Checklist

 2. Complete Enrolment

-• Stage 1 – Online Enrolment (Complete before you arrive)
+Stage 1 – Online Enrolment (before you arrive):

 For more details about enrolment, visit our Enrolment Information Page.

-Before you arrive, you need to upload a passport-style photo for your student ID card.
-Your student ID card grants you access to our buildings and must always be worn at our sites.
+Upload a passport-style photo for your Student ID card before you arrive.
 The uploaded photo will also be added to your student record.

 To upload your photo and to find more information, visit our website.